LASIK and Cataracts FAQs

 What can I expect after surgery with IntraLASIK?

-Immediately following the procedure the surgeon, Dr. Tylock or Dr. George will check you at the slit lamp in the operating room.
+Immediately following the procedure the surgeon will check you at the slit lamp in the operating room.
 After this, you can expect to stay with us for 20 minutes to a half-hour to rest with your eyes closed.
 This will allow the effects of the numbing solution to wear off.
 Your eyes will be checked again and you will be given postoperative instructions.
 You should ask any further questions if you have any and then you will be free to go home.
 It is especially important that over the next 12 to 16 hours that you turn off any ceiling fans and keep your eyes well lubricated.
 If your eyes feel the least bit dry, add the lubricating drops that were given to you in your packet.
 If your eyes water and tear a lot, that is good, because it will minimize the friction between your eyelids and your corneal flap.
 Remember that the flap adherence to the cornea is weak at first, and will increase every hour of the initial healing during this period.
 You’ll notice your vision will be improved immediately and your eyes should not be uncomfortable.
 Most patients say their eyes feel normal by the next day and you can return to your normal activities.
 You should feel secure that your LASIK eye surgeon has provided you with the most advanced, reliable and safest choice in vision correction surgery.